EnderTurret/PatchedMod/README.md

 A Minecraft mod that adds a Json patching framework for use via resource/data packs.

-This mod currently only supports Forge.
+This mod currently supports both Forge and Fabric.
-I may consider creating a Fabric port eventually.

 ## Usage